 Timing is crucial when moving outdoor plants.
 Aim to move them during the cooler parts of the day, such as early morning or late afternoon.
 This reduces the risk of heat stress, especially if you’re moving in hot weather conditions.

-Use Durable and Appropriate Containers
+Use Durable Containers

 Transfer them to sturdy, lightweight containers for larger outdoor plants to make them easier to move.
 Plastic pots are a great option as they are more durable during transport than ceramic pots, which can easily break.